Understanding Washington's COVID-19 Guidelines (and what they mean for your wedding)

 WEDDINGS IN PHASE 1

-Unfortunately during Phase 1, receptions before or after an indoor wedding are prohibited.
+Unfortunately during Phase 1, celebrations or receptions before/after an indoor wedding are prohibited.
 If you want to have a wedding reception in a Phase 1 region, you will need to have an outdoor wedding.

-Receptions are allowed!
+For outdoor venues, receptions are a go.
 There are, of course, restrictions that apply, such as ensuring guests wear face coverings and social distance.
 In the Wedding COVID-19 Restrictions document from Governor Inslee, there is a list of general practices for vendors and wedding hosts to follow.

 The area where people are sitting and eating must also follow the state’s Open-air Seating Guidance.
 There are many options for setting up your outdoor reception area, such as having tents or canopies but to sum it up: less walls = less restrictions.